Shahrukhislam786/webapp-project/README.md

 ![image](https://github.com/Shahrukhislam786/webapp-project/assets/120633106/a24b1df8-4cb2-42a2-a4dc-eb62a4a8aa9d)

-10. Create two playbooks in Ansible Controller
+10. Create two playbooks in Ansible Controller.
     •  pip&docker_setup.yml - (Run it to install the dependencies)
     •	 testing_artifact.yml - (We will run it from Jenkins Pipeline)

 11. Create two kubernetes menifest files in Kubernetes master machine.
     •	 myapp-deployment.yml - (We will run it from Jenkins Pipeline)
     •  myapp-service.yml - (We will run it from Jenkins Pipeline)

-13. Create  a jenkins pipeline job called java-app and use the contents of jenkins-pipeline in it.
+12. Create  a jenkins pipeline job called java-app and use the contents of jenkins-pipeline in it.

-14. Build the job.
+13. Build the job.